metapsy-project/metapsyDocs/content/databases/ed-digital-psyctr/_index.en.md

 #### General Description

-The `data-ed-digital-psyctr` dataset is part of the meta-analytic research domain (MARD) on psychotherapy for eating disorders.
+The `ed-digital-psyctr` dataset is part of the meta-analytic research domain (MARD) on psychotherapy for eating disorders.
 This MARD is part of the [Metapsy project](https://www.metapsy.org/).
 The dataset contains study information and effect size data of trials on digital interventions for eating disorders.
 The date of the last search update is provided [here](https://github.com/metapsy-project/data-ed-digital-psyctr/blob/master/metadata/last_search.txt).

 This dataset includes psychotherapy vs. control (`psy vs ctr`) comparisons.
 Effect sizes are provided for eating disorder psychopathology, objective binge eating frequency, compensatory behaviours, abstinence, shape/ weight concerns, dietary restraint, eating concerns, depression, anxiety, clinical impairment, quality of life/ well-being, general distress, and self-esteem at post-test and follow-up.
 It includes one type of effect size calculation per study, giving priority to means and standard deviations at post-test, followed by change scores, binary outcomes, and other statistics.

+A published meta-analysis using the `ed-digital-psyctr` dataset can be found [here](https://www.doi.org/10.1001/jamapsychiatry.2026.0668).

 <br>